-The end markets served by our business are subject to economic conditions that are influenced by, but are not limited to, interest rates, commodity costs, demand for residential construction, governmental policies and funding, the level of nonresidential construction and infrastructure projects and demand for related repair and remodeling.
-In the first half of 2014, many economic indicators, such as residential housing starts, non-residential construction starts, industrial shipments and home repair and remodeling activity, have shown uneven but modest improvements.
+The end markets our businesses serve are subject to economic conditions that are influenced by various factors, including but not limited to, interest rates, commodity costs, demand for residential construction, governmental policies and funding, the level of non-residential construction and infrastructure projects and demand for related repair and remodeling.
+During 2014, many economic indicators, such as residential housing starts, non-residential construction starts, industrial shipments and home repair and remodeling activity, have shown uneven but modest improvements.
 As a result, the Company is still impacted by levels of activity in its core markets that are below historical long-term averages.
 In response to slow-growth market conditions, we have restructured our operations, including the closing and consolidation of facilities, resulting in reductions in employees and overhead costs, and managed the business to generate cash.
-Investments in enterprise resource planning systems have enabled us to react better to fluctuations in commodity costs and customer demand, thus improving margins, along with curtailing our investments in inventory.
-We have used these positive cash flows to maintain lower levels of debt and improve our liquidity position.
+Investments in enterprise resource planning systems have enabled us to react better to fluctuations in commodity costs and customer demand, and have helped in improving margins and curtailed our investments in inventory.
+We have used the improved cash flows generated by these initiatives to maintain lower levels of debt, improve our liquidity position, and invest in growth initiatives.